On this page:

 patience

 One way to gauge how someone might react to your disclosure is to bring up an autism-related topic and see how they respond.
-Below, we provide some examples of well-known autistic people and shows/films about autism that you might want to consider using as conversation starters.
+Below are examples of well-known autistic people and shows/films about autism that you might want to consider using as conversation starters.

-Do note that these examples may not be an accurate representation of all autistic people or yourself as an autistic person, and other people may have a stereotypical view of autism as a result of what they have seen in the media.
+Note: These examples may not accurately represent all autistic people or your experience, and others may have stereotypical views from media representations.
 However, you can educate them and dispel those myths if you feel comfortable doing so (regardless of whether you choose to disclose).

 As you read through the following examples and possible responses, ask yourself: